-Will Aguachile verde ever go back to its original versions?
+Will Aguachile Verde ever go back to its original versions?
 That’s highly doubted.
-Mexico is presently the 17th-largest seafood exporter globally, with Sinaloa accounting for 37 per cent of its shrimp in 2017.
-The adoption of shrimp and other seafoods in Aguachile can be tied to Sinaloa’s major role as one of the major exporters of shrimp in the country.
+Mexico is presently the 17th-largest seafood exporter globally, with Sinaloa accounting for 37 percent of its shrimp in 2017.
+The adoption of shrimp and other kinds of seafood in Aguachile can be tied to Sinaloa’s major role as one of the major exporters of shrimp in the country.

-The Aguachile marinade of nowadays, consists primarily of vegetables (chili pepper, red onions and cucumber), salt and lime juice, with shrimp as the famous seafood.
+The Aguachile marinade of nowadays, consists primarily of vegetables (chili pepper, red onions, and cucumber), salt and lime juice, with shrimp as the famous seafood.
 However other seafood options have included tuna, clams, snapper and even Octopus, yes Octopus!
-With octopus as the seafood of choice, it is boiled before marination unlike other seafoods.
+With octopus as the seafood of choice, it is boiled before marination, unlike other kinds of seafood.

 It is common to have the Mexican and Peruvian dishes used interchangeably.
 But there are considerably note-worthy differences between both dishes.
-Ceviche, also known as cebiche is a Preuvian dish (main course or appetizer) composed of fresh fish cured in citrus juice (can be lime or lemon) and seasoned with chili pepper, coriander, onions, salt and aji.
+Ceviche, also known as cebiche is a Peruvian dish (main course or appetizer) composed of fresh fish cured in citrus juice (can be lime or lemon) and seasoned with chili pepper, coriander, onions, salt, and aji.

-A difference however, is in the initial preparation of both dishes.
-The Aguachile is first prepared by the heating of chiltepines/chili peppers in water, before the addition of its varieties of vegetables such as tomato, onions, lime juice, cilantro and more.
+A difference, however, is in the initial preparation of both dishes.
+The Aguachile is first prepared by the heating of chiltepin/chili peppers in water, before the addition of its varieties of vegetables such as tomato, onions, lime juice, cilantro and more.
 So for Aguachile, it all begins with the chili and some water.
 While in Ceviche preparation, it begins with the seafood cooked in lime/lemon juice.